London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 Best time to visit London Transport Museum

-The best time to visit London Transport Museum is as soon as they open at 10 am.
+The best time to visit London Transport Museum is when they open at 10 am.

 If you can’t make it in the morning, the next best time is 3 pm.